wp-plugins/participants-database/readme.txt

 If you are good with CSS, you can easily make the link look like a button.

+= Determining Which Fields are Shown by Each Shortcode =

+Each of the 4 main shortcodes (signup, record, list and single) can show any or all of the fields you have defined, depending on the settings on the "manage database fields" page.
+For the signup, record and single shortcodes, only fields in groups marked "display" will be shown.
+The signup shortcode also only shows fields that have "signup" checked.
+The list shortcode only shows fields that have a non-zero "display" value.

+Each of these 4 shortcodes can also determine which fields to show in the shortcode itself by using the "fields" attribute.
+This attribute is a comma-separated list of field names to show in the shortcode.
+This makes it easy to have different sets of fields appear on different pages, or to create different signup forms for different pages.
+For example: `[pdb_signup fields="first_name,last_name,address,city,country,email,newsletter"]`

+By using custom templates, you can have even more control over how things are displayed by the shortcode.
+These templates are very similar to the templates that a WordPress theme uses. <a id="thankyou"></a>

 = Setting Up the Signup Form "Thank You" Page =

 To have your visitors go to another page after they submit a signup, go to the settings page and set the "Signup Thanks Page" setting to point to your page.
 Place the `[pdb_signup_thanks]` shortcode on that page to display the thank you message.
 You don't have to use the shortcode, but it gives you a way to thank them using their name.

-It's also possible to use this feature to make filling out the signup form required in order to get to another (hidden) page on your website.
+It's also possible to use this feature to make filling out the signup form required in order to get to another (hidden) page on your website.<a id="hidden"></a>

 = Hidden Signup Fields =